Yaidi/eleuteria-scribe-flow/README.md

 # Step 3: Install the necessary dependencies.
 npm i

-# Step 4: Install dependency manager for the backend.
-npm run install-backend

-# Step 5: Start the development server with auto-reloading and an instant preview.
+# Step 4: Start the development server with auto-reloading and an instant preview.
 npm run start
 ```